A review of biosecurity import requirements for fresh Persian lime fruit from Mexico

 We initiated this risk analysis because Mexico requested market access for the import of fresh Persian limes into Australia.
 Learn more about why we carry out risk analyses and our international obligations.

-This risk analysis is being conducted as a review of biosecurity import requirements.
-This is because we conducted an assessment of the potential quarantine pests associated with limes from Mexico and have found that:
+We conducted this risk analysis as a review of biosecurity import requirements.
+This is because we conducted an assessment of the potential quarantine pests associated with limes from Mexico and found that:

 - the pests of concern are the same, or of the same pest groups, as those pests that have been assessed previously for other horticultural goods